redwin21/trad-vs-sport/data_coll/README.md

                 "userStars": -1,
                 "userRating": ""
             }
+        ]
     }
 ```

 7. The next step was to extract a list of route ids for each of the ticks for each user.
 This creates the relation between each climber and the routes they have climbed.
 This route id list is stored in `trad-vs-sport/data/route_ids.txt`.
 Steps 6 and 7 were completed using `get_user_ticks.ipynb`.

 8. The final step was to use the list of route ids to call the api for information on the routes.
 This was a separate api call than step 1 (using route ids in the api instead of geographic coordinates), but provides data in the same format, completing the data created in step 1.
-This data was stored in a new MongDB.
+This data was stored in a new MongDB and in `trad-vs-sport/data/routes.json`.
 This step was run using `get_routes.ipynb`.

 With the data from steps 7 and 8, the hypothesis testing can take place, so the data collection is complete.